 Need more information?
 Learn more here: Using Videos in ESL Classes.

 #5: Can/Can’t English Grammar Game

 If you’re looking for a fun game to help your students out with can or can’t, then you’ll want to consider this one.
 The way it works is that students think of a secret animal (or other things too), and write some hints for the other people in the class using can or can’t statements.

 Then, you bring the whole class together and use the hints to help the other teams guess the secret thing.
 It’s equally fun for both children as well as adults.
 Try it out for yourself today: Can/Can’t ESL Grammar Game.

 If you teach ESL writing, then chances are you’re probably focused on things like writing good paragraphs or essays.
 However, you can also sneak in a little bit of grammar practice as well.
 The way that I do this is by teaching my students about proofreading and editing.
-I teach them how to look for things like subject-verb agreements for example.
+I teach them how to look for things like subject-verb agreements, or conjunction and transitions for example.

 Find out more details here, along with the checklist that I give my students: Proofreading and Editing for ESL Students.

 #7 English Grammar Activity for Adults: Present Perfect + Simple Past Activity